Everything as a Service or XaaS

 - Increased Security – IaaS provides full control over the processing inside VM, also considered one of the safest cloud service models.

-- Greater Flexibility – IaaS model offers dynamic scaling capabilities; thus the costs will very according to the infrastructure that you selected and your resource needs.
+- Greater Flexibility – IaaS model offers dynamic scaling capabilities; thus the costs will vary according to the infrastructure that you selected and your resource needs.

 Before choosing a business cloud service model, you need to carefully analyze all the advantages that each model has to offer.
 I am planning on writing an article on how to choose between IaaS, PaaS, and SaaS in the near future, so stay tuned!